lverweijen/vim-irreplaceable/README.md

 Let's say you want to replace a variable name.
 You can use the built-in `:substitute` command, but this vim plug-in achieves this task faster and more intuitively.
-I got the idea for this plug-in after reading [https://medium.com/@schtoeffel/you-don-t-need-more-than-one-cursor-in-vim-2c44117d51db](this blog post) by Christoph Hermank.
+I got the idea for this plug-in after reading [this blog post](https://medium.com/@schtoeffel/you-don-t-need-more-than-one-cursor-in-vim-2c44117d51db) by Christoph Hermank.

 ## Example usage ##